Crispy Thai fried eggs meet zesty Thai flavors in this bold and refreshing Thai Fried Eggs Salad that’s ready in minutes!

 Optional:

-- 1 lb ground pork or shrimp: Thai Hubby likes to add ground pork or shrimp for extra protein, but do what you prefer.
+- 1 lb ground pork, shrimp, or Thai Fried Tofu: Thai Hubby likes to add ground pork, shrimp or Thai Fried Tofu for extra protein, but do what you prefer.
 If you do add in the pork or shrimp, you might need to make more of the dressing.

 Additions and Substitutions